ThoughtWorksInc/objective8/README.md

 * a dhparam.pem file
 * an nginx.conf file

 You can acquire an SSL certificate and key online inexpensively.
-You should receive a pair of files, for instance stonecutter.crt and stonecutter.key.
+You should receive a pair of files, for instance objective8.crt and objective8.key.
 Store them in their own directory somewhere safe.

 You can generate a dhparam.pem file by running: